-Contributing to Statue
+Contributing to Statue SSG

 Thank you for your interest in contributing to Statue SSG!
 This document provides guidelines and instructions for contributing to the project.